Case History for the T-38 Fuel Tank Lug

 • Tech data specifies forging is required

-• November 2004, DLA Aviation issued contract to "Supplier B"; and,
+• November 2004, DLA Aviation issued contract to "Supplier B" the capable supplier; and,

 • 30 days after contract award, "Supplier B" delivers acceptable parts.